-This amazing “primary tillage” implement was pioneered on a walk-behind tractor by the Gravely® company many years ago…it was effective, but the front–PTO design of the Gravely® tractors made operation of this tool rather dangerous.
+The Rotary Plow is a highly effective “primary tillage” implement, capable of penetrating sod 12” deep in ONE PASS; it’s side-discharge nature also makes it very popular for building Raised Beds.
+This tool was pioneered on a walk-behind tractor by the Gravely® company many years ago…it was effective, but the front–PTO design of the Gravely® tractors made operation of this tool rather dangerous.
 The Berta Company of Italy has refined the design and made the plow applicable as a rear-PTO implement for most European walk-behind tractors.
 Putting the rotary plow in the rear of the tractor improved the handling immeasurably (always better to PULL a load than to push it!
 That’s why trailers are behind vehicles…).
-BCS now purchases the Berta rotary plow and brands it as their own implement: the “GroundBlaster”.
-The paint job and the name are different, but it is exactly the same tool.
+BCS now purchases the Rotary Plow from Berta and “private-labels” it as their own implement: the “GroundBlaster”.
+The paint job and the name are different, but it is exactly the same implement.

 The plow works 8-10” wide per pass, but unlike a tiller, there is no such thing as a ‘second pass’ with a Rotary Plow to achieve extra depth, so it more than makes up for it’s narrow working width in the fact that it only has to go over the ground ONCE to get to it’s full working depth.
 (EXCEPTION: In some highly-compacted soils, a second pass may be needed to achieve full depth…this is rare.)
 The cutting tips on the bottoms of the plow blades are reversible in 4 positions to achieve maximum life, and easily and inexpensively replaceable when worn out completely.